-Bookings now open for the 2018 Clinical Update Course
+Registration for the PENG Clinical Update Course 2018 now closed

 The PENG Clinical Update Course in Enteral & Parenteral Nutrition has been run annually for dietitians since 1985.
 In 1990 it was the first course to be validated by the British Dietetic Association.